 Traveling to Poland

 Poland is a member of the Schengen Borders Agreement.
 If you are a qualified visitor for tourism or business with a valid U.S. passport, you can apply to enter the Schengen area without a visa for a period of 90 days within each 180 day period.
 To enter the Schengen area you need a U.S. passport (with applicable visas, if needed), valid for at least 90 days beyond your intended date of departure from the Schengen area.
 For information on extending a stay in Poland, applying for residence in Poland, or applying for a work permit in Poland, please contact the Polish Embassy in Washington.
-Please refer to the Schengen Fact Sheet for more information on the Schengen Borders Agreement.
+Please refer to the U.S. Travelers in Europe for more information on the Schengen Borders Agreement.

 Country Information on Poland